Sivis supports training

-Study modules, peer learning groups and further vocational training from a significant part of Sivis Study Centre’s activities.
+Study modules and peer learning groups form a significant part of Sivis Study Centre’s activities.
 Learning activities supported by the study centre are categorised as adult education, and they are regulated by the Acts on Liberal Adult Education and Vocational Adult Education.

 - Study modules